LukeTheoJohnson/claude-statusline/README.md

 - **information must be relevant** Segments drop out when they have no value.
 Each piece of displayed info has direct impact on the next prompt.
 - **No Bloat.** Renders from one payload.
 Nothing to install
 - **Half screen width.** The line is kept deliberately narrow so it stays readable in split pane terminals.
 Running several panes side by side (Windows Terminal `Ctrl+Shift+D`, tmux splits) shouldn't truncate it.
 Segments earn their width or drop out; that's why the raw token count went.
-- **Clear, but as tight as makes sense.** Once a segment earns its place, it's encoded in the fewest characters that stay unambiguous — terse `label:value`, glyphs and arrows over words (`→2h14m`, not "resets in 2h 14m"), colour carrying meaning so no word has to.
+- **Minimal explanatory text.** Once a segment earns its place, it's encoded in the fewest characters that stay unambiguous. e.g `label:value`, glyphs and arrows over words (`→2h14m`, not "resets in 2h 14m"), colour carrying meaning so no word has to.
 Density serves clarity; it never costs it.
 - **Colour coding** the traffic light thresholds on context and rate limits are readable.
 Main is red to avoid direct commits.

 ## Details